LeoVen/C-DataStructures-Library/README.md

 ### Queue

-A queue is a FIFO structure where the first element inserted is the first to be removed.
-It is a singly-linked implementation where enqueueing is equivalent to inserting and element at the tail of the list and dequeuing is equivalent to removing an element from the head of the list.
+A queue is a FIFO (First-in First-out) or LILO (Last-in Last-out) abstract data type where the first element inserted is the first to be removed.
+This is a singly-linked implementation where enqueueing is equivalent to inserting and element at the tail of the list and dequeuing is equivalent to removing an element from the head of the list.
 This is done so both operations take `O(1)`, since the worst possible operation in a singly-linked list is removing the tail element where we would have to iterate over the entire list until the penultimate element.

  ```
     ┌───┐     ┌───┐     ┌───┐     ┌───┐     ┌───┐     ┌───┐     ┌───┐     ┌───┐